SmithEcophysLab/ecophys_sp2019/Notes/Notes_04.02.19.md

 # Notes for class on April 2, 2019

 ## Objectives
-- Discuss life cycles, ontogeny, and phenology
+- Discuss life cycles and phenology

 ## Agenda
 1. End of semester planning